 About Spartacus International Gay Guide

 You all might have heard already of the International Gay Travel Guides from the German publisher Spartacus.
 If not, you might wanna have a closer look the next time you are traveling as they are providing helpful information for your next gay travels about Bars, Sauna, Events, Going Out, and Hotels.
-And, of course, check their annual Spartacus Gay Travel Index 2019.
-But be advised: the Spartacus Gay Travel Index 2019 is supposed to be a guide to check the gay-friendliness of vacation hot spots in Europe and worldwide.
+And, of course, check their annual Spartacus Gay Travel Index.
+But be advised: the Gay Travel Index by Spartacus for this year is supposed to be a guide to check the gay-friendliness of vacation hot spots in Europe and worldwide.
 Even if a county is ranked is low or high, please check the current official status of the tourism board of the country or ask for advice from the nearest representative office of the country you want to travel to.